Introduction

 - 150 chips is the amount Player C wagers by going all-in.

-- The main pot of 450 chips is being contested between Player A and Player B, while a side pot of 300 chips has been created by the extra wagers made by them after Player C went all-in to be battled for exclusively by that player.
+- The main pot of 450 chips is being contested between Player A and B, while the extra wagers they made after Player C went all-in have created a side pot of 300 chips to be battled for exclusively by that player.

 Split Pot

 When multiple players show equally ranked hands at the showdown, it results in a split pot.
 The winnings are divided evenly among all winning players.
-In Texas Hold'em and other similar games, this occurrence is frequent when more than one player is having equal-ranked hands such as flushes or straights.
+This occurrence is frequent in Texas Hold'em and similar games when multiple players have equal-ranked hands, such as flushes or straights.

 Example:

-- Player A and Player B both have a flush (five cards of the same suit) at the showdown.
+- Player A and B have a flush (five cards of the same suit) at the showdown.

-- Since their hands are equally ranked, the pot of 500 chips is split evenly between Player A and Player B, with each receiving 250 chips.
+- Since their hands are equally ranked, the pot of 500 chips is split evenly between Player A and B, each receiving 250 chips.

 Dead Pot